Taliban ban women from working for domestic, foreign NGOs

 Despite initially promising a more moderate rule respecting rights for women and minorities, the Taliban have widely implemented their interpretation of Islamic law, or Sharia, since they seized power in August 2021.

-They have banned girls from middle school and high school, barred women from most fields of employment and ordered them to wear head-to-toe clothing in public.
-Women are also banned from parks and gyms.
-At the same time Afghan society, while largely traditional, has increasingly embraced the education of girls and women over the past two decades.
+They have banned girls from middle school and high school — and now universities — and also barred women from most fields of employment.
+Women have also been ordered to wear head-to-toe clothing in public and have been banned from parks and gyms.

+The Afghan society, while largely traditional, had increasingly embraced the education of girls and women over the past two decades of a U.S.-backed government.

-Also Saturday, in the southwestern Pakistani city of Quetta, dozens of Afghan refugee students protested against the ban on female higher education in their homeland and demanded the immediate reopening of campuses for women.
+In the southwestern Pakistani city of Quetta, dozens of Afghan refugee students protested on Saturday against the ban on female higher education in their homeland and demanded the immediate reopening of campuses for women.

 One of them, Bibi Haseena, read a poem depicting the grim situation for Afghan girls seeking an education.
 She said was unhappy about graduating outside her country when hundreds of thousands of her Afghan sisters were being deprived of an education.